Logic Micro Operations in Computer Organization

 Computers work mainly based on instructions.
 These are simple commands that tell the system what to do, such as adding and subtracting or multiplying and dividing.
 Every operation a computer performs starts with data stored in registers.
 But how does this data get processed?
 That's where micro-operations come in.

 Micro operations are the smallest tasks the CPU performs, directly manipulating data in registers.
 They handle everything from transferring data between registers to performing calculations.
-In this blog, we look deeper into logic micro-operations, how they work, their types, and why they are essential.
+In this article, we look deeper into logic micro-operations, how they work, their types, and why they are essential.

-What are Logic Micro-Operations in Computer Organisation?
+What are Logic Micro-Operations in Computer Organization?

 Logic micro-operations involve binary operations performed on registers containing strings of bits.
 Each bit within the register is treated individually and functions as an independent binary variable.
-This bitwise approach allows for a total of 16 distinct logic operations that can be performed:
+This bitwise approach allows for a total of 16 distinct logic operations that can be performed.

 Before going into the different logic micro-operations, it's important to understand their truth tables.
 The table below illustrates the truth table for all 16 logic micro-operations.
 In the table, x and y represent the variables or registers where the data is stored.
 F0, F1…., F15 denote the outputs produced after each logic micro-operation is applied.

-Truth Table of 16 logic micro-operators
+Truth Table of 16 Logic Micro-Operations

 So, what does each logic micro-operation do?
 Let's take a look: